harshitha-balaji/earth-observation-platform/README.md

 ---

-## What is this?
+## What it's useful for

-EOP is a cloud-native geospatial intelligence platform that connects natural language to satellite data.
-Type a location and describe what you want to track — the NLP engine extracts intent, location, spectral target, and date window automatically, routes it through the correct pipeline, and returns a live interactive map with pixel-level spectral analysis.

-Under the hood, the platform streams real Sentinel-2 L2A imagery directly from the AWS Earth Search STAC catalog — no manual downloads, no preprocessing, no accounts.
-Pixel matrices are computed on the fly, classified using unsupervised K-Means clustering, and rendered as interactive Folium maps with an embedded analytics dashboard.

-**What it's useful for:** Environmental monitoring, land cover analysis, disaster impact assessment, urban growth tracking, agricultural health monitoring, glacier and water body change detection — any domain where satellite-derived spectral intelligence matters.
+Environmental monitoring, land cover analysis, disaster impact assessment, urban growth tracking, agricultural health monitoring, glacier and water body change detection — any domain where satellite-derived spectral intelligence matters.
 The natural language interface makes it accessible to domain experts who don't want to write GIS code, while the modular architecture makes it extensible for engineers who do.

 ---